 Course Course Description Credit Hrs.
 Contact Hrs.
 Study of legal and ethical principles governing media production, distribution and access that will serve as the foundation for building a just and democratic society.
 Topics include issues of media and race, class, gender, human rights and the impact of media globalization on cultures.
 CMAT 2520 INTRODUCTION TO VIDEO FIELD PRODUCTION /6 (3) Introduction to single camera field production and editing.
-3 6 CMAT 2530 3 6 CMAT 2550 3 3 CMAT 2560 ACTING II (3) Lecture and laboratory studies in monologues and multiple character scenes.
-IAI: TA 915 Prerequisite: CMAT 2550/255 or consent of the department.
+3 6 CMAT 2530 DIGITAL ADVANCED FIELD PRODUCTION (3) Practicum in the theory, principles, and techniques of digital single camera portable video production and editing.
+Additional course fee.
+3 6 CMAT 2550 Prerequisites: CMAT 2520/252.
+ACTING (3) Study of the theory and techniques of the actor's approach to the interpretation of drama.
+Lectures, readings, and practical exercises.
+Lab Fee.
+IAI: TA 914 3 3 CMAT 2560 ACTING II (3) Lecture and laboratory studies in monologues and multiple character scenes.
+IAI: TA915 Prerequisite: CMAT 2550/255 or consent of the department.
 3 3 CMAT 2610 ORAL INTERPRETATION OF LITERATURE (3) Practice in oral reading.
 Analysis and criticism of prose, poetry, and drama.
 Public performance.
 3 3 CMAT 2650 DIGITAL FILMMAKING (3) Practicum in the fundamentals of the digital motion picture camera including lighting and editing for video.
 Prerequisites: Consent of department.
 3 3 CMAT 2720 SMALL GROUP COMMUNICATION (3) Analysis of the dynamics of small group communicative relations.
 A review of group types and functions with emphasis on contemporary theories and practices.
 Prerequisite: Completion of English and reading qualifying examinations.
 3 3 CMAT 2980 INDEPENDENT STUDY IN THEATRE (1-3) Selected studies and projects in theatre.
 May be taken more than once for credit for a maximum of 6 credit hours.
-1 1 Prerequisite: Proposal approved by the department.
+Prerequisite: Proposal approved by the department.
+1 1

 Course Course Description Credit Hrs.
 Contact Hrs.
-CMAT 2990 1 1 Selected studies and projects in speech and broadcasting.
+CMAT 2990 INDEPENDENT STUDY IN SPEECH (1-3) Selected studies and projects in speech and broadcasting.
 May be taken more than once for credit for a maximum of 6 credit hours.
 Prerequisite: Proposal approved by the department.
-CMAT 3010 3 3 Lecture and laboratory studies in acting styles and alternative acting approaches and techniques.
-CMAT 3020 CSU-TV PRACTICUM (3) 3 3 Students will produce and edit programming for CSU-TV.
+1 1 CMAT 3010 ACTING III (3) Lecture and laboratory studies in acting styles and alternative acting approaches and techniques.
+3 3 CMAT 3020 CSU-TV PRACTICUM (3) Students will produce and edit programming for CSU-TV.
 May be taken multiple times for up to 9 credits.
-CMAT 3030 THEORY OF DIGITAL MEDIA (3) 3 3 Historical and critical perspectives in digital media.
-Prerequisite: Completion of English and reading qualifying examinations.
-CMAT 3040 ADVANCED LIGHTING DESIGN FOR TELEVISION (3) 3 6 Advanced theory and practice of lighting design for television.
+3 3 CMAT 3030 THEORY OF DIGITAL MEDIA (3)Historical and critical perspectives in digital media.Prerequisite: Completion of English and reading qualifying examinations.
+3 3 CMAT 3040 ADVANCED LIGHTING DESIGN FOR TELEVISION (3) Advanced theory and practice of lighting design for television.
 Additional course fee.
 Prerequisites: CMAT 2070/207, CMAT 2630/263, CMAT 2520/252.
-CMAT 3050 DIGITAL FILM DIRECTING (3) 3 6 Theory and practice of narrative film directing including preproduction, production and post-production.
-Additional course fee.
-Prerequisites: CMAT 2520/252, CMAT 2530, and CMAT 2230 (if a transfer student).
-CMAT 3060 DOCUMENTARY PRODUCTION I (3) 3 3 Students complete preproduction and initial shooting for a documentary or reality show including a grant proposal, fundraising plan, budget, shooting schedule, research packet, script, and distribution plan.
+3 6 CMAT 3050 DIGITAL FILM DIRECTING (3)Theory and practice of narrative film directing including preproduction, production and post-production.
+Additional course fee.Prerequisites: CMAT 2520/252, CMAT 2530, and CMAT 2230 (if a transfer student).
+3 6 CMAT 3060 DOCUMENTARY PRODUCTION1 (3) Students complete preproduction and initial shooting for a documentary or reality show including a grant proposal, fundraising plan, budget, shooting schedule, research packet, script, and distribution plan.
 Prerequisites: CMAT 2520 and CMAT 2230 (if a transfer student).
-CMAT 3061 DOCUMENTARY PRODUCTION II (3) 3 6 Students complete production and postproduction phases of a documentary or reality show they have begun in Documentary Production I. Additional course fee.
-Prerequisites: CMAT 2520/252, CMAT 3060, and CMAT 2230 (if a transfer student).
-CMAT 3070 SURVEY OF DOCUMENTARY FILM HISTORY (3) 3 3
+3 3 CMAT 3061 DOCUMENTARY PRODUCTION II(3)Students complete production and postproduction phases of a documentary or reality show they have begun in Documentary Production I. Additional course fee.Prerequisites: CMAT 2520/252, CMAT 3060, and CMAT 2230 (if a transfer student).
+3 6 CMAT 3070 SURVEY OF DOCUMENTARY FILM HISTORY (3) 3 3